Animation and video marketing according to science

 Beyond the folks that are creating animated videos for companies with larger budgets, there are companies that have created platforms that make the animation process fun and very simple to use.

 GoAnimate, for example, allows their clients the ability to create unlimited, high-definition videos on a simple, easy to learn platform.
 They offer three price points that are all affordable.
-Even their top-tier plan is more affordable for the entire year than the cost of hiring a professional animator to create a basic animated promo video.
+Even their top-tier plan is more affordable for the entire year than the cost of hiring an animation professional to create a basic animated promo video.

 PowToon is another great example of an easy-to-use animation platform that has exploded in popularity.
 Even the likes of Starbucks and Coca-Cola have used their platform for creating fun, high-quality animation videos.
 Like GoAnimate, they have multiple price plans – one of which is free! – that is easy on the wallet and a game-changer for marketing teams.